 RDK = Robolink();

-The RoboDK API for Matlab is available in the RoboDK install folder.
-Usually found in C:/RoboDK/Matlab/.
-The RoboDK API for Matlab is provided as a set of m files.
+The RoboDK API for Matlab is available in the RoboDK install folder with some examples (C:/RoboDK/Matlab/).
+The RoboDK API for Matlab is provided as a group of m files.

 Matlab is a proprietary programming language developed by MathWorks.
 Among other things, MATLAB allows matrix manipulations, plotting of functions and data and implementation of algorithms.